Changing the owner of an account

 - For example, if the account owner is leaving their position within their organization, they need to designate a new account owner and transfer ownership before becoming unreachable or losing access to their Corsizio login credentials.

-- Likewise, the name of the account owner must always be a real person's name and not the name of the business or department or any kind of job title for proper accountability and security.
-Users that do not abide by the terms risk having their usage suspended and their account terminated.
+- Likewise, the name of the account owner must always be a real person's name, not the name of a business, department, or job title, for proper accountability and security.
+Users who do not abide by the terms risk having their usage suspended and their account terminated.

 Other account users